 8:30-9:00: Welcome & Introduction of the meeting.
 Michelle Mudge-Riley, DO, MHA, RDN will share the five stages physicians go through when considering a non-clinical career or side hustle.

-9:00-9:45: Panel of those who transitioned to non-clinical careers so attendees can get a better idea about what options exist and who is there to help mentor/coach.
+9:00-9:15: Panel of the Founding Members, most of whom have transitioned to non-clinical careers so attendees can get a better idea about what options exist and who is there to help mentor/coach.
 Both full and part time job options will be discussed, as well as options for side hustles.
 Confirmed panel members include (their specialties range from Surgery to Internal Medicine to Pediatrics to Family Medicine to Radiology and more):

-- -Brian Young, MD, MBA and Christopher Leonard, MD to talk about health informatics
+- -Brian Young, MD, MBA and Christopher Leonard, DO to talk about health informatics.

-- -Jay Dave, MD and Swati Shah, MD to talk about Doctors without Borders, locums, pharma and MSL, including options for those who have not done a residency
+- -Jay Dave, MD and John Jurica, MD to talk about hospital administration, pharma and MSL, including options for those who have not done a residency.

-- -Dara Lifshutz, MD to talk about side hustles, acting as a side hustle and locums
+- -Dara Lifschutz, MD to talk about side hustles, acting as a side hustle and locums.

-9:45-10:15: Session – the difficulties in transitioning to a non-clinical career.
-The panel members will stay and talk about about their own experiences, as well as overcoming the challenges.
+9:15-10:00: Founding Members will introduce themselves and discuss a few of the difficulties in transitioning to a non-clinical career, and how they have succeeded.
+The panel members will talk about about their own experiences, as well as overcoming the challenges.